 Chemotherapy may be used for colon cancer in adjuvant setting (after surgical resection of tumor) or metastatic setting (palliative intent).
 Various chemotherapy regimens have been approved for colon cancer treatment.

 Some drugs that are a part of treatment regimens for colon cancer include-

 - 5 Fluorouracil

-Dr Sunny Garg is a renowned Medical Oncologist in New Delhi with an experience of around 10 years of treating breast cancer patients.
+Dr Sunny Garg is a renowned Medical Oncologist in Gurgaon with an experience of around 10 years of treating breast cancer patients.
 He has treated breast cancer patients with Chemotherapy, Targeted Therapy, Immunotherapy and Personalized Cancer Treatment.
 He is currently practicing at Manipal Hospital, Dwarka.